US Web3 Contractor Paid in USDC? Invoice in USD + Conversion Rule + Proof Pack (Avoid Disputes)

 TL;DR

-Save a monthly proof pack.
+Save a monthly proof pack so your income is verifiable later.

-The 3 things you must lock down
+The 3 things to lock down (so “paid” has one meaning)

 Most stablecoin payroll stress is not “crypto risk.”
-It’s documentation risk.
+It’s a documentation risk.
 Treat it like a simple 3-part system:

 USD anchor → what you’re owed